 - The Ninjas And Super-Spies RPG from Palladium Books contains the dreaded Dim Mak technique.
 Only a few Martial arts allow you to learn it and one must be of the most evil (Diabolic) of alignment.
 A successful infliction of this technique destroys one's ability to recover the positive chi required for healing, leading to one slowly wasting away and dying from the incurable breakdown of the body over the following weeks.
 It can even be delivered with a finger poke where the victim never knows what happened, and an advanced version can even work (with more difficulty) through phone lines!

-- A particularly time-extended version of this occurs in Warhammer 40,000 lore, when an Inquisitor inadvertantly tries to speak to the bound daemon Cherubael.
-Cherubael's very first words to the Inquisitor are, "In my world, you are already dead," before explaining that he had 14 more years to live until he would be shot by a traitor with his own gun.
+- A particularly time-extended version of this occurs in Warhammer 40,000 lore, when an Inquisitor inadvertently tries to speak to the bound daemon Cherubael.
+Cherubael's very first words to the Inquisitor are, "In my world, you are already dead," before explaining that he had fourteen more years to live until he would be shot by a traitor with his own gun.

 - Dragon Age: Origins has the Walking Bomb spell, which causes whatever it is cast on to explode after a set amount of time.
 Its upgrade, Virulent Walking Bomb, turns anyone else in the blast radius into bombs themselves.

-- Vergil's Signature Move in Devil May Cry 3 is Diagonal Cutting his opponent, then waiting several seconds before sheathing his sword (with an audible CLICK), and only then the enemy goes asunder.
+- Vergil's Signature Move in Devil May Cry 3: Dante's Awakening is Diagonal Cutting his opponent, then waiting several seconds before sheathing his sword (with an audible CLICK) and only then the enemy goes asunder.

 - One of the Nekomata's attacks in Disgaea 4 is a dead ringer for the Hokuto Hyakuretsu Ken.
 After delivering multiple blows, the opponent becomes irate and walks up.
 Cue the explosion about halfway there.